Self-Sabotaging behavior: Here’s Why You Want To Fail

 Certain behaviors are common among people who self-sabotage.
 People who self-sabotage are unconsciously looking for the consequences – meaning they’re likely to act out of line to evoke a reaction.

-Some of these behaviors involve:
+Some common forms of self-sabotaging behavior involve:

 • Picking fights with people when there is a clear solution